elacin/flatMap-2014-talk/slides/0_intro.md

 </table>

 <aside class="notes">
-Penger.no is a site for helping users take control of their private finances through comparing offers from banks and insurance companies, somewhat like moneysupermarket.com
+Penger.no is a site for helping users take control of their private finances, primarily through comparing offers from banks and insurance companies. think moneysupermarket.com
+<br/>For the norwegians here, penger.no is owned by finn.no
 <br/>history lesson, will keep as short as possible, will try to keep a timeline here, summarized at the end
 </aside>